10 of the Most Overrated Health Foods

 10. Fruit Juice

 I do enjoy a good glass of juice from time to time, but I don’t think it is essential to a healthy diet.
 Whole foods come packaged the way they are for a reason.
-Fruit is a source of natural sugars, fibres, and nutrients, and they packaged together in their most nutritious form.
-Pressing fruit into a juice not only removes the beneficial fibre but concentrates the sugars into a liquid format that is more quickly absorbed and can therefore spike your blood sugar faster.
-Additionally, once pressed fruit juices can oxidize and loose there nutritional value very quickly.
-Most fruit juices found in grocery store shelf have actually been pasteurized in order to stay shelf-stable for a longer period of time, which diminishes the availability of many of the nutrients that were previously present.
+Fruit is a source of natural sugars, fibers, and nutrients, and they are packaged together in their most nutritious form.
+Pressing fruit into a juice not only removes the beneficial fiber but concentrates the sugars into a liquid format that is more quickly absorbed and can therefore spike your blood sugar faster.
+Additionally, once pressed fruit juices can oxidize and lose their nutritional value very quickly.
+Most fruit juices found on grocery store shelves have actually been pasteurized in order to stay shelf-stable for a longer period of time, which diminishes the availability of many of the nutrients that were previously present.
 Of course, fruit juice can be consumed as part of a healthy diet, but eating an actual piece of fruit is often just as healthy if not more.